Skip to content

 return self.document_qa.ask(question)

 Next, we need to give the Agent some information about the job to be done on this call.
 Unlike some AI platforms, Guava discourages long system prompts that attempt to cover every possible scenario, in favor of short contextual directions.
-Nevertheless, our Agent will need some guidance at the start of the call to know what to do, so let's use the set_persona and set_task functions in the constructor:
+We'll provide that using the set_persona and set_task functions.

 class InsuranceCallController(guava.CallController):